 A newly provisioned cluster gets federated

-traefik-forward-auth Addons.
-These Addons are configured to accept Kommander cluster Dex issued id tokens.
+traefik-forward-auth platform services.
+These platform services are configured to accept Kommander cluster Dex issued id tokens.

 traefik-forward-auth is used as a Traefik ingress authenticator it checks if the user identity was issued by the Kommander cluster Dex service.
 An anonymous user is redirected to the Kommander cluster Dex service to authenticate and confirm their identity.

 Never enter your own credentials on any of the provisioned clusters.
 On the Kommander cluster use the static admin credentials or an external identity provider.